anmaped/rmtld3synth/readme.md

 opam install ocamlbuild ocamlfind batteries pa_sexp_conv sexplib type_conv
 ```
 If pa_sexp_conv does not found a valid version we need to compile it manually.
 Get version 113.00.02 from [https://github.com/janestreet/pa_sexp_conv](https://github.com/janestreet/pa_sexp_conv) and uncompress it in the folder `pa_sexp_conv`.
-Use opam to install the compiled version and install them.
+Use opam to compile this version and install them.
 ```
 opam install oasis